grumpycoders/iec-60908/README.md

 be different from one master disc to another.
 Worse: the drift may even happen _per column_, meaning the start of a sector may effectively be in column 4, or column 16, or column 20, depending on the strategy used by the CD-R writer.
-It should be however always be a multiple of 4.
+It should however always be a multiple of 4.
  - The presence of a data track before the audio tracks can be used to re-align the audio sectors, as the data sectors have their own sync pattern.
 For discs that have been written in DAO mode, the audio data